Train a Classifier on CIFAR-10

 [net] batch=128 subdivisions=1 height=28 width=28 channels=3 max_crop=32 min_crop=32 hue=.1 saturation=.75 exposure=.75 learning_rate=0.1 policy=poly power=4 max_batches = 5000 momentum=0.9 decay=0.0005 [convolutional] batch_normalize=1 filters=32 size=3 stride=1 pad=1 activation=leaky [maxpool] size=2 stride=2 [convolutional] batch_normalize=1 filters=16 size=1 stride=1 pad=1 activation=leaky [convolutional] batch_normalize=1 filters=64 size=3 stride=1 pad=1 activation=leaky [maxpool] size=2 stride=2 [convolutional] batch_normalize=1 filters=32 size=1 stride=1 pad=1 activation=leaky [convolutional] batch_normalize=1 filters=128 size=3 stride=1 pad=1 activation=leaky [convolutional] batch_normalize=1 filters=64 size=1 stride=1 pad=1 activation=leaky [convolutional] filters=10 size=1 stride=1 pad=1 activation=leaky [avgpool] [softmax]

 It's a really small network so it won't work very well but it's good for this example.
 The network is just 4 convolutional layers and 2 maxpooling layers.

 The last convolutional layer has 10 filters because we have 10 classes.
 It outputs a

 7 x 7 x 10 image.
 We just want 10 predictions total so we use an average pooling layer to take the average across the image for each channel.
 This will give us our 10 predictions.
-We use a softmax to convert the predictions into a probability distribution and a cost layer to calculate our error.
+We use a softmax to convert the predictions into a probability distribution.
+This layer also calculates our error as cross-entropy loss.